nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 ![](/screenshots/ns-playground/playground-drag-and-drop.gif)

-Just click a component from the **Components** panel and drag it to the code editor, somewhere inside the `template` block.
+Just click a component from the **Components** panel and drag it to the code editor, somewhere inside the `<template>` block in `components` > `HelloWorld.vue`.
 Releasing the mouse button inserts some pre-written sample code for the respective component.
-Any methods that go with it (such as what happens on button or item tap) are automatically added at the top of the page before the `template` block.
+Any methods that go with it (such as what happens on button or item tap) are automatically added right below in the `<script>` block.

 > **TIP:** Use the search of the **Components** panel to quickly find the element that you want to use.
 The search works only with the title of the component and not the actual name used in the code.
 For example: the search finds *text field* but does not find *textfield*.
 >